Feedback

 The bottom line?
 According to the city’s own calculations, the bigger and newer Marriott Waterfront at Harbor East generated $24 million less in total revenues for Baltimore between 2002 and 2009 than the Hyatt Regency Hotel in the Inner Harbor.

-What’s more, the Marriott’s low revenue stream will stay in effect until 2022 – over which period the hotel’s owner, John Paterakis Sr., will be excused from $40.5 million in property taxes based on the current assessed value of the hotel.
+What’s more, the Marriott’s low revenue stream will stay in effect until 2022 – over which period the hotel’s owner, John Paterakis Sr., will be excused from an additional $40.5 million in property taxes based on the current assessed value of the hotel.

 Different Structures, Different Outcomes